google/go-github/README.md

 * We increment the **patch version** with any backwards-compatible bug fixes.

 Preview functionality may take the form of entire methods or simply additional data returned from an otherwise non-preview method.
-We do our best to call out which portions of a method's behavior and/or data are part of a GitHub Preview in the appropriate Go doc.
+Refer to the GitHub API documentation for details on preview functionality.

 ## License ##